To heal from insecure attachment as an adult takes time, tenderness, and tenacity.

 Working 1:1 with a trained professional helps you with the process of reparenting yourself: when you’ve missed out on some of the fundamentals as a child, you can still learn them as an adult.
 This is part of what I offer: read more about 1:1 consultations.

-Read more about how to reparent your inner child.
+Read this article about how to reparent your inner child.

 10. Energy therapies